Debutante: American debutante balls

 Another "Old South" debutante ball is the St. Cecilia Society Ball held annually in Charleston, South Carolina.
 This ball is described in Alexandra Ripley's novel, Scarlett, the sequel to Margaret Mitchell's Gone With The Wind.
 The Society was formed in 1766 as a private subscription concert organization.
 Over the next fifty-four years, its annual concert series formed the most sophisticated musical phenomenon in North America.
 Its musical patronage ended in 1820.
-Today the St. Cecilia Society flourishes is one of South Carolina's oldest and most exclusive social institutions.
+Today the St. Cecilia Society flourishes as one of South Carolina's oldest and most exclusive social institutions.
 Today the St. Cecilia Society hosts the annual debutante ball.
 The society admits only those men whose fathers or brothers are members.
 The women must be from these families.
 In New Orleans, Louisiana, a debutante is usually presented at a ball during the Carnival season.
+Other southern debutante balls include the North Carolina Debutante Ball in North Carolina and the Bal du Bois and Richmond German Christmas Dance in Virginia.

 In New York City, there are still several deb balls, including the international one described above.
 Charity and social balls include the Infirmary (benefits the local hospital), the Society of Mayflower Descendants Ball, and the Saint Nicholas Society of the City of New York Ball (founded 1835).
 As an alternative to a ball, and more frequent in the North, a young woman's family might hold a "coming-out party" for her.

-Unlike the formal balls, which are held only at a traditional time of the year, the individual "coming-out party" may be held at any time of the year.
+Unlike the formal balls, which are held during the social season in spring or summer, the individual "coming-out party" may be held at any time of the year.
 Some are scheduled around such occasions as the debutante's birthday, or graduation from high school or university.
 In theory, the only women who could be invited would be those who had already made their débuts, thus affording a sort of rank-order to the debutante season.
 "Old-money" families often send their preteen sons and daughters to dancing classes, called cotillion, and etiquette lessons in preparation for these parties, which launch their children into society and act as major networking events.
 Even less grand debutante balls typically require debs to attend a few lessons in social dance, comportment, and in executing their curtsy.